dahlian0/connect_detectedbox/README.md

 This software is released under the MIT License, see LICENSE.

 ## Authors
-Lisa SHINODA (Master Course Student at Kyoto University)
+Risa SHINODA (Master Course Student at Kyoto University)